 50. Linkin Park – in 2003, Linkin Park was named the third-best band of the new millennium by MTV2.
 American band, Linkin Park released six studio albums.
 “Hybrid Theory” is considered their best album by many.
 Their song “Crawling” earned Linkin Park their first Grammy Award for Best Hard Rock Performance.
 ‘Faint’, ‘One Step Closer’, ‘Bleed it Out’, ‘Numb’ are some of their explosive songs.

 The Wrap Up -since this is a list made by me; you may be bound to disagree with it.
 There are a couple of artists you may suggest for inclusion, or you may want to shuffle the ranking.
-However, each and everyone of those bands/artists are unique in their ways, and deserve a spot among the greats.
+However, each and every one of those bands/artists is unique in their ways and deserve a spot among the greats.